-Though there are many reasons clients may engage in estate planning, as Elder Law Attorneys we know that our clients have very specific needs and concerns and at Phillips & Finley we work hard to address those specific concerns.
-At this stage in life, many of our clients have defined assets and income.
-They are often thinking of leaving an inheritance to their children or grandchildren.
-They are often concerned with preserving their assets in the event they need nursing home care.
-Many want to make sure they have a plan in place to ensure their wishes and plans are adhered to in the event of incapacity.
-Each of these concerns can be addressed in proper estate planning.
+Many of our senior clients have defined assets and income.
+They want to leave an inheritance to their children and grandchildren.
+They are concerned with preserving their assets if they need nursing home care.
+Many want to make sure they have a plan to ensure their wishes are adhered to in the event of incapacity.

 Some of the tools often used by our offices to help our client plan for eventual death and incapacity are: